IBMStreams/streamsx.iot.starterkit/README.md

+# Using the starter kit

+After deployment is complete, the best place to get started is the starter kit home page.

 ## View the starter kit home page

-The starter kit home page is the main access point for your credentials and the best place to get started after deploying the services.

 From the toolchain's home page, click **View App** once the deployment is done to go to the home page of your starter kit:
 ![View App](img/viewapp.png)